 The bill S. 143 aims to amend the South Carolina Code of Laws regarding definitions and procedures related to domestic abuse.
 Specifically, it seeks to expand the definition of "household member" in Section 20-4-20 to include individuals who are currently or have previously been in a dating relationship.
-This addition recognizes the importance of protecting individuals in dating relationships from domestic abuse.
-Additionally, the bill modifies Section 20-4-40 to allow a parent, guardian, legal counsel, or other appropriate adult to petition for an order of protection on behalf of minor household members, thereby enhancing the legal protections available to minors in abusive situations.
+This addition recognizes the importance of dating relationships in the context of domestic abuse.
+Furthermore, the bill modifies Section 20-4-40 to allow a parent, guardian, legal counsel, or other appropriate adult to petition for an order of protection on behalf of minor household members, thereby enhancing the protection available to vulnerable individuals.

 Statutes affected: 12/11/2024: 20-4-20, 20-4-40